gchure/phd/docs/src/chapter_09/section_04_survival_classification.md

 contrast, extensive blebbing and bursting of the membrane, and the presence of dark aggregates at the cell poles.
 An example field across time is shown below in @Fig:phase_death where the cells are necrotic.
-On occasion, we observed cells which did not obviously display the aforementioned death criteria yet did not undergo one or two division events.
+On occasion, we observed cells which did not obviously display the aforementioned death criteria, yet did not undergo one or two division events.
 These cells were not counted in our experiments and were not included in the final tally of survival versus death.
 Across our 2822 single cell measurements, such “no